felixblanke/sp-election22/README.md

 $ python ocr.py 34 > lp.log
 ```

-The resulting text needs some (manual) post-processing, mostly due to misrecognized two-column layouts.
-You can finde our postprocessed texts in the `data` folder.
+The resulting text needs some (manual) processing, mostly due to misrecognized two-column layouts.
+You can finde our processed texts in the `data` folder.
 We decided to remove the names of individual candidates and their subjects (which are included in some statements).

+### Analysis
+*to be added*